Yashahime

 Yashahime: Princess Half-Demon (半妖の夜叉姫, Han'yō no Yashahime) is a Japanese anime television series produced and animated by Sunrise.
-It is a sequel spin-off to the Inuyasha anime television series, which itself is based on Rumiko Takahashi's manga series.
+It is a sequel spin-off to the Inuyasha anime television series, which itself is based on the manga series Inuyasha by Rumiko Takahashi, who also provided the main character designs.
 The series follows the adventures of Towa Higurashi and Setsuna, Sesshomaru and Rin's fraternal twin daughters, and Moroha, Inuyasha and Kagome Higurashi's daughter.

-The series' first season aired from October 2020 to March 2021.
-The second one aired from October 2021 to March 2022.
+The first season aired from October 2020 to March 2021, while the second one aired from October 2021 to March 2022.
 Viz Media has licensed the series in North America, while Medialink has licensed it for Southeast Asian and South Asian territories.

 A manga adaptation, illustrated by Takashi Shiina, was serialized in Shogakukan's shōnen manga magazine Shōnen Sunday S from September 2021 to June 2025.